Dreamlone/wasu/README.md

 - [6_simple_ensemble_with_smoothing](./examples/6_simple_ensemble_with_smoothing) - ensembling with smoothing
 - [7_snodas](./examples/7_snodas) - use aggregated statistics of SNODAS (snow gridded) data
 - [8_teleconnections](./examples/8_teleconnections) - teleconnections with snotel data
+- [9_common](./examples/9_common) - complex model which use SNOTEL and PDSI data to generate predictions
+- [10_common_experiment](./examples/10_common_experiment) - set of functions to provide hyperparameters search space exploration for common model

+In the folders with submit prefix placed the code for execution stage (including serialized models).

 During code execution the `plots` folder is generated.